SnowdogApps/magento2-frontools/readme.md

   * `--full` - Prints full CSSLint output (without any config)
 6. `scripts` - Lint and build JS files
 7. `uglify` - Uglify JS files

+## `configs/themes.json` structure
+- `area`, `vendor`, `name` - self-descriptive :)
+- `locale` - array of available locales (yah, tasks iterate trough array and compile all locales by default)
+- `package` - (optional) name of composer package if theme is loaded via composer
+- `lang` - what lang want to use for styles processing (right now it's only LESS and SASS, but adding any other is simple -> create new file in `tasks` folder with same name as you define in theme config -> put processor of choice inside -> ready)
+- `custom` - (optional) if your theme use default PHP based processing via `bin/magento dev:source-theme:deploy' do not use this parameter.
+If you have fully custom theme and want processing without looking for files anywhere but inside theme dir (all imports are static to be maintained manually) pass here `true`.